pointfreeco/swift-composable-architecture/README.md

 If you'd like to contribute a translation, please [open a PR](https://github.com/pointfreeco/swift-composable-architecture/edit/main/README.md) with a link to a [Gist](https://gist.github.com)!

-## FAQ

-We have a [dedicated article][faq-article] for all of the most frequently asked questions and comments people have concerning the library.

 ## Credits and thanks